noun (plural lives /lʌɪvz/)

 for the life of me

-- informal However hard I try; even if my life depended on it: I can’t for the life of me understand what it is you see in that placeMore example sentences
+- [with modal and negative] informal However hard I try; even if my life depended on it: I can’t for the life of me understand what you see in herMore example sentences

 - They came flat, encased between two pieces of hard clear plastic, which I could not open for the life of me.